Mominali55/pythonpratice/instruction_format.md

  - If the filename ends with "for_dict2",means it has two examples.

  - If the filename ends with a seprated number"import_api_1"this means the file is connected to folder named "museum_1"and contains programs conencted to it or it necessary for the running of the older file

+ -- There are some file name with parenthesis "()" plz rename the file before running it (a simple filename Eg: xyz.py)